六级考试高分突破(模拟题库)(修订版)2

 A. pose B. attitudeC. gesture D. action

-54. Hurricanes are severe cyclones(飓风) with winds over seventyfive miles an hour originate over tropical ocean waters.
+54. Hurricanes are severe cyclones(飓风) with winds over seventy five miles an hour originate over tropical ocean waters.

 A. which B. whoC. where D. how to